jzav/silent-runner/README.md

 being recorded as TXT and/or JSONL logs.

 Unlike the parent stderr routing options, all stderr log destinations may be enabled at the same time.
-This allows combined stderr, child stderr, and SilentRunner diagnostics (described below) to be captured independently in parallel.
+This allows child stderr and SilentRunner diagnostics (described below) to be logged both separately and as a mixed stderr stream in parallel.

 Each execution creates a new set of log files.
 SilentRunner never appends output to an existing log file.
 Log file names are derived from